 I explained a bit about grains one week ago.
 Today, let's chat vegetables.

 If you really don't know how to make sure you make this happen, then grab yourself a coffee chat with me so we can chat and I can tell you about the ways I can help you commit to it.
 I have SEVERAL ways!
-I can teach you to go Beyond Meal Planning.
+I can teach you to Eat Twice as Healthy in Half the Time.
 I can schedule you a Pantry Makeover.
 I can help you go deep in Love Every Bite.

 Let me share with you how I tout the advantages of vegetables in my forth coming book: